Armour is located in south central South Dakota along U.S. Highway 281. It is 90 miles west of Sioux Falls and 45 miles southwest of Mitchell.

 Starting in February of 1932 there was a series of fires.
 The first one burned the Johnson Hotel, which stood where the Post Office is now.
-Three days after that, Hanskutt’s Store (where the Exchange is now) had a fire in the basement.
+Three days after that, Hanskutt’s Store had a fire in the basement.
 Fortunately there was only water and smoke damage.
 A little later that same month the building across the street burned completely.
 The citizens of Armour were by now sure there was a firebug in their midst.
 It was never proven one way or the other.

 The Armour Roller Mill, located across from where the Co-op is now, was totally destroyed by fire in the winter of 1934.
 Fires were at a low ebb from then until 1952 when the Congregational (UCC) Church was completely destroyed the Saturday before Palm Sunday.
 The origin of the fire is unknown, but it was thought to have been a faulty furnace.
 It is assumed that an explosion occurred as the flames spread so rapidly.

 The last major fire was in March 1959.
 Many of the town’s people were in Lake Andes at the District Tournament in which the Packers were playing for the championship.
 It was announced at the game that the Armour Firemen were needed at home.
 Three buildings burned that night–the Chrysler Garage, Fullerton Lumber Company and the VFW Building.
 Only the Fullerton Lumber Company was rebuilt.
 And Armour did win the tournament.

 We can be grateful we have not had a big fire in the last 50 years.
 The fire equipment has dramatically improved and is housed in a new efficient building constructed in 2001.